jcarenza/allisoncarenza/src/posts/9-months-old-and-growing.md

 ---

 <p style="text-align: center;">
-<p style="text-align: center;">It&#8217;s Friday and dreary here in KC, so to help brighten your day I thought I&#8217;d share some pics from an AC photography favorite.
+<p style="text-align: center;">It&apos;s Friday and dreary here in KC, so to help brighten your day I thought I&apos;d share some pics from an AC photography favorite.
 This guy has been popping up on the blog all year, Alex is now 9 months old and growing fast!</p>
-<p style="text-align: center;">It&#8217;s so fun to see these babies every 3 months.
-They&#8217;re always so different physically, and emotionally.
-Right now Alex is a momma&#8217;s boy and oh so attached.
+<p style="text-align: center;">It&apos;s so fun to see these babies every 3 months.
+They&apos;re always so different physically, and emotionally.
+Right now Alex is a momma&apos;s boy and oh so attached.
 I spent the first 15 minutes of the shoot just hanging out with mom and Alex getting him to get comfortable with me again.
 It was such a great investment of my time because he gave me 30 minutes of awesomeness!</p>
 <p style="text-align: center;">By the end of the shoot, he was cuddled in my lap  on the floor while mom was shopping through <a href="http://www.facebook.com/pages/Mudpies-Lollipops/169735239786171">Mudpies and Lollipops</a>, and sister was bouncing around the studio in new squeaky shoes!
 I live for these moments.</p>
 <p style="text-align: center;">
 <p style="text-align: center;"><img class="aligncenter size-full wp-image-4053" title="roiling3" src="/media/roiling3.jpg" alt="" width="930" height="680" srcset="/media/roiling3.jpg 930w, /media/roiling3-300x219.jpg 300w, /media/roiling3-768x562.jpg 768w" sizes="(max-width: 930px) 100vw, 930px" /></p>